 Although it may sound strange and even repulsive, I think that the idea of recycling urine is an excellent one.
 The liquid contains important chemicals.
 It seems a shame to waste them.
 One of these beneficial chemicals is urea.
 Although it's a relatively simple molecule, urea is a very useful substance.

-Urea production in humans from the Royal Society of Chemistry
+- Urea production in the body from the Encyclopedia Britannica

 Questions & Answers